vibhutisawant/che-release/README.md

     * https://github.com/eclipse/che-operator/pull/549

     * TODO: via GH API, send "/retest" to the PRs to retrigger the prow jobs.
-    * TODO: figure out how to retrigger the other tests automatically
+    * TODO: figure out how to retrigger the other 'minikube' 'update' tests automatically (2 per PR)

     If anything goes wrong, check with Anatolii or Flavius for manual checks / failure overrides